Fukuoka Foreign Language College | All Important Aspects You Need to Know

 6. Short Term Course

-About the short-term course, please refers to the cost in the first year and divided by the month in which the student wants to take the course for a certain time.
+For information on the cost of the short-term course, please refer to the first-year cost divided by the number of months the student wishes to take the course for a specific period.

 Reviews

-According to some of the information, we have gathered, the Fukuoka Foreign Language College has received a rating of 4 stars and above.
-Then, what are the advantages of this College?
-The reviewers have mentioned the following points:
+According to our research, the Fukuoka Foreign Language College has received a rating of four stars or higher.
+So, what distinguishes this college?
+The reviewers have identified the following benefits:

-Furthermore, what do you think about it?
+What do you think about it?
 Do you have any experience learning Japanese at this College?
 Additionally, we would be very happy if you would share your review directly with us.
-In addition, please leave your feedback in the comment column below!
+Please leave your feedback in the comment column below!

 Conclusion